artmg/macUP/disks_and_data.md

 * Time Machine partition must be HFS+
 	* Not recommended to be APFS
+		* need to double-check in case this has changed with recent versions
 	* suggestions around 2x to 3x capacity of internal drive
 		-  http://osxdaily.com/2013/05/01/use-single-hard-drive-time-machine-and-file-storage/
+	- recommended to encrypt when creating partition
+		- because converting existing partition to encrypted will take a very long time
+		- choose HFS+, case sensitive, encrypted
 * Use Disk Utility (Launchpad / Other)
 	* Unmount and erase any NTFS partition supplied
 	* Use the Partition Tab